-Types of Cattle Fence
+Types of Cattle Fencing Options

-Electric Fence for Cattle
+Electric Fencing for Cattle

-Electric fence for cattle is simple by design.
+Electric fences for cattle is simple by design.
 A perimeter of high tensile wire is installed.
 One or two strands is the most common configuration.
 The wires attach to a box which provides an electric current.